patricktrainer/patricktrainer.github.io/content/posts/What-is-the-front-controller-design-pattern.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: What-is-the-front-controller-design-pattern
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# What-is-the-front-controller-design-pattern

-# What-is-the-front-controller-design-patternCreated: June 17, 2020 4:45 PM
+Created: June 17, 2020 4:45 PM
 URL: https://www.educative.io/edpresso/what-is-the-front-controller-design-pattern
 The **front controller [design pattern](https://www.educative.io/edpresso/design-patterns-in-java)** is used to refine the structure of an application which:
 1.